DrHopping/PageMemoryAllocator/README.md

 # Page Memory Allocator
 Here is presented my C# implementation of **Page Memory Allocator** .
-All memory available to the allocator is divided into pages.
-The page size can be from 4 KB to several megabytes.
+Memoty in the allocator divided into serveral types of pages.
 All pages have the same size.
-Information about pages stored in a **Descriptor**.
-This of descriptor is 12 bytes Structure of descriptor:
+Number of pages can be calculated by formula ``MemorySize / PageSize``
+**Descriptor** is a sctructure that stores information about pages.
+Descriptor consists of 12 bytes.
 - [0-4] - index of next free block
 - [4-8] - number of free blocks
 - [8-12] - size of block

-Pages is divided into 2 groups:
+Pages is divided into 2 types:
-- Divided into blocks of the same size
+- Pages that divided into blocs of the same size
-- Used for allocating a block of memory bigger than half of the page
+- Pages that occupied by block that bigger than half of the page

-The first group in turn is divided into classes.
-A class is determined by the size of the blocks in the page.
+First type of pages divided into classes.
+Class determine what size of blocks can be stored in the page.
-If block of the memory that should be allocated is not a power of two, then the size of the block is equal to the next power of two.
+If desired allocation size is not a power of 2, its casts to nearest power of two that bigger than it.

 ## Examples
 #### Allocation
-Allocate block with size than half of page
+Allocate block with ``AllocationSize < PageSize / 2``

 ```
 Allocator allocator = new Allocator();